pjnalls/pjnalls/README.md

 <div align="center">
-Check it out all my repositories, and please give them a ⭐ if you find any of them useful.
+Check out all of my repositories, and please give them a ⭐ if you find any of them useful.
 </div>

 <div align="center">